aydrian/stitchcraft-picstream/README.md

 # Pic Stream

-An Instagram-like application created using MongoDB Stitch and React.js
+An Instagram-like application created using MongoDB Stitch and React.js.
+Live-coding videos for this app can be found on the [StitchCraft YouTube Playlist](https://www.youtube.com/playlist?list=PLj1pp3XEk-6ejDdsKJsLUefibVh1KzN5t).

 [![Powered by Stitch](http://badge.learnstitch.com/?appid=stitchcraft-picstream-kcpaj)](http://cloud.mongodb.com)